Dr Emma Blakey

 Public Engagement and Media

 I enjoy organising exhibitions, talks and activities to demonstrate my research.
-These have been held at the Wellcome Collection, Cambridge Secret Garden Party with Guerilla Science, the Sheffield Mobile University, and in locations around Sheffield for National Science and Engineering week and Sheffield City Council’s LearnFest.
+These have been held as part of Pint of Science, Ignite Academy, exhibitions at the Wellcome Collection, Cambridge Secret Garden Party with Guerilla Science, the Sheffield Mobile University, Discovery Night and in locations around Sheffield for National Science and Engineering week and Sheffield City Council’s LearnFest.
+I also enjoying giving talks in schools and recently ran a workshop on school readiness for local teachers and educational psychologists.

 Articles and programmes: